socketstream/socketstream/README.md

 SocketStream works great with [Nodejitsu.com](http://www.nodejitsu.com), as well as custom EC2 / cloud servers.
 Sadly [Heroku.com](http://www.heroku.com) does not currently support websockets.

-Tip: If you're deploying to Nodejitsu add the following dependency to your `package.json`:

-    "socketstream": "git://github.com/socketstream/socketstream.git#master"

 ##### Will it run on Windows?